 One thing that I would have done differently is I would have put the clothes I wanted the baby to wear on before he went to sleep.
 We had to wake up early and leave for the airport at 4am and I didn’t want him to travel in his footie pajamas.
 If I had put him in his clothes I could have transferred him from his bed to his carrier with out waking him up, but instead he was completely awake because I changed his clothes.

-I was lucky that my husband drove so I was able to have him take our suitcases and pack n play.
-If I was flying solo and hand to carry large items I would have checked everything curbside.
+I was lucky that my husband drove to Utah ahead of me, so I was able to have him take our suitcases and pack n play.
+If I was flying solo and had to carry large items I would have checked everything curbside.
 Because of this I was able to just bring my backpack, the stroller and his carrier.